 Despite going through all that abuse, the messenger bag is still in great condition.
 The colors have faded but the bag is still waterproof and strap hasn’t even frayed.

 In short, it is worth the cost of buying a Timbuk2 bag.
 They even come with lifetime warranty.
 The only downside is that I wish the bags had more organizational compartments.

 5.11 Tactical Rush12 Backpack

-When it comes to tactical backpacks, this is one of the most popular choices of survivalists.
+When it comes to get home bags, this is one of the most popular choices of survivalists.